hashemirafsan/laravel-too-mailable/README.md

 # Laravel Too Mailable

 A Laravel based package for changing `Mail` transport and it's credentials from application layer in runtime.
 Simple and easy abstraction `Mailable` layer will be provided with this package.
+Currently this package support only SMTP.

 ## Installation
 You can start it from composer.
 Go to your terminal and run this command from your project root directory.